khanhlee/khanhlee.github.io/_pages/about.md

 * Wellcome to my page, have a nice day!

 # Recent News
+* March 09, 2021.
+Our manuscript [Radiomics-based machine learning model for efficiently classifying transcriptome subtypes in glioblastoma patients from MRI](https://doi.org/10.1016/j.compbiomed.2021.104320) has been published in <i>Computers in Biology and Medicine</i>.
 * February 05, 2021.
 Our manuscript [A transformer architecture based on BERT and 2D convolutional neural network to identify DNA enhancers from sequence information](https://doi.org/10.1093/bib/bbab005) has been published in <i>Briefings in Bioinformatics</i>.
 (Impact Factor 8.99, 2/59 in MATHEMATICAL & COMPUTATIONAL BIOLOGY)
 * December 01, 2020.
 Our manuscript [Identification of gene expression signatures for psoriasis classification using machine learning techniques](https://doi.org/10.1016/j.meomic.2020.100001) has been published in <i>Medicine in Omics</i>.
 * November 26, 2020.
 Our manuscript [A computational framework based on ensemble deep neural networks for essential genes identification](https://doi.org/10.3390/ijms21239070) has been published in <i>International Journal of Molecular Sciences</i>.
 * October 15, 2020.
 Our manuscript <b>Prediction of Anterior Cruciate Ligament Injury from MRI Using Deep Learning</b> has been accepted at the [International Forum on Medical Imaging in Asia 2021 (IFMIA 2021)](https://ifmia.online/).
-* October 4, 2020.
-Our paper [Machine Learning Model for Identifying Antioxidant Proteins Using Features Calculated from Primary Sequences](https://doi.org/10.3390/biology9100325) has been published in <i>Biology</i>.

 # Academic Services
 * <b>Editorial Services</b>